Determines The Sequence Of Amino Acids

 Sample Preparation is Key

-The quality of your protein sample is critical for successful sequencing.
-Ensure that your protein is pure, free from contaminants, and properly folded.
+The quality of your protein sample is critical for successful sequencing. see to it that your protein is pure, free from contaminants, and properly folded.
 Use appropriate purification techniques, such as chromatography and electrophoresis, to isolate your protein of interest.

 Avoid harsh conditions, such as extreme pH or high temperatures, which can denature the protein and lead to inaccurate sequencing results.
 Store your protein samples properly to prevent degradation.